magmo/apps/packages/wallet/src/redux/protocols/new-ledger-funding/readme.md

 Player A is identified by being the first participant in the `participants` array in the application channel X that is to be funded.

-We therefore split the overall indirect-funding protocol into two sub-protocols: the [player-a-indirect-funding protocol](./player-a) and the [player-b-indirect-funding protocol](./player-b).
+We therefore split the overall new-ledger-funding protocol into two sub-protocols: the [player-a-indirect-funding protocol](./player-a) and the [player-b-indirect-funding protocol](./player-b).

 The two protocols interact through the following messages: